 Here’s how to do just that:

-Know your product dimensions
+Know your product dimensions for accurate shipping costs

 The first part of the shipment puzzle is to know the exact size and weight of your packed, ready-to-send parcel.